 Ground meat in a patty/finger shape:

 A great trick to keep it extra moist is to add in some coconut milk or regular milk to your meatball recipe!!
-It’s makes it mushy even after it’s cooked (think IKEA Swedish meatball texture).
-If you are adding any sort of breadcrumb to the meatball, soak your breadcrumbs in milk first before using them (called a panade), or just add in small amounts of milk to your meat mixture on it’s own!
+It makes it mushy even after it’s cooked (think IKEA Swedish meatball texture).
+If you are adding any sort of breadcrumb to the meatball, soak your breadcrumbs in milk first before using them (called a panade), or just add in small amounts of milk to your meat mixture on its own!
 Works wonders I tell ya.

 Pulled meat in a slow cooker/pressure cooker:

 You’ll love how this turns out, and it’s perfect for babies because it just falls apart, is easy to chew, and stays really moist.
 You can pile up shredded slow cooked meat on the high chair tray to make it easy for your baby to grab onto it with their fingers.
 Of course, you can also mix it into a sauce, or a purée like mashed avocado, salsa, or yogurt.

 If you want super flavorful, tender meat, this is a great way to go – especially if you have more time on your hands to dedicate to this.
 Here’s a great link to show you how to do this.